CELPIP Speaking TaskPersonal Experience

 Detailed Description

-Including specific details about what happened, when, where, and who was involved.
-Showing ability to paint a vivid picture with words.
+Including specific details about what happened, when, where, and who was involved, so the listener can easily follow the story.

 Emotional Depth